SPECFEM/specfem3d/CUBIT_GEOCUBIT/README.md

 ## Configuration:

-On Linux/Unix system: in order to have the possibility to import the cubit libray included in Trelis in a **python script** you should set up the path for CUBIT/Trelis
+On Linux/Unix system: in order to have the possibility to import the cubit libray included in Cubit in a **python script** you should set up the path for Cubit

 ```
 export CUBITDIR=$CUBITHOME